 Rohan Spong is an Australian born independent filmmaker.
-Although best known for his feature length documentary films, his work spans film, video, photography and animation.
-He has made numerous acclaimed music videos, contributed projections to theatre and exhibited photographs internationally.
+Although best known for his feature length documentary films, he has also made numerous music videos, contributed projections to theatre and exhibited photographs internationally.

 Rohan studied film theory and practice at the University of Melbourne.
 Whilst living in Los Angeles in 2008, Rohan began to assemble his first feature length documentary T IS FOR TEACHER (2009), about the experiences of four transgender schoolteachers in American schools.
 The film went on to screen at a number of international festivals alongside Oscar contenders and was named by two Australian reviewers as amongst the best films of 2009.

-Rohan’s next major work, ALL THE WAY THROUGH EVENING (2012) is a musical documentary which considers the early era of HIV/AIDS in New York City via the music composed by men lost to the pandemic.
+Rohan’s next major work was ALL THE WAY THROUGH EVENING (2012), a documentary which considers the early era of HIV/AIDS in New York City via the music composed by men lost to the pandemic.
 It was in high demand for international festival screening and won Audience Choice and Jury Prizes at the NYC Downtown and Birmingham SHOUT!
 Film Festivals respectively.
 It was also closing night of Dublin’s 20th GAZE Film Festival

 In late 2015, Rohan completed WINTER AT WESTBETH, a feature length documentary film about the elderly occupants of a New York City artist housing community.
 The film is a production of Unicorn Films, in association with Screen Australia, Film Victoria and DDP Studios (Deluxe Heartbeat Fund).
 The film had its world premiere at the Sydney Film Festival and will also screen as part of the 65th Melbourne International Film Festival in 2016.
-It screened theatrically in Australia and New Zealand and as been broadcast in Australia (ABC) and the United States (America ReFramed, PBS).
+It screened theatrically in Australia and New Zealand and as been broadcast in Australia (ABC), New Zealend (RialtoNZ) and the United States (America ReFramed, PBS/WORLD/LinkTV).

 In addition to his film work to date, Rohan has also created projections for theatre, notably for Sixxters Grimm’s irreverent Green Room award winning productions LITTLE MERCY (Melbourne Fringe 2010) and THE SOVEREIGN WIFE (MTC 2013).